 UniSA has a long-standing aim that Aboriginal Peoples comprise at least 2% of its workforce and is committed to improving employment opportunities, supporting professional development, and creating a culturally safe and supportive workplace for Aboriginal staff members.
 Our workforce participation target is guided by an array of policies and a rolling employment strategy; Yaitya Warpulai Tappa (Aboriginal Work Path).

 Aboriginal MBA Scholarships

 The UniSA Business School is proud to offer the Aboriginal MBA (AMBA) Scholarship in partnership with industry.
 It is well known that a Master of Business Administration (MBA) is a pathway to leadership and career progression.
-Our dedicated scholarships actively address leadership inequality and champion indigenous Australians with leadership potential, to advance their careers into senior management and executive roles.
+Our dedicated scholarships actively address leadership inequality and champion Aboriginal Australians with leadership potential, to advance their careers into senior management and executive roles.

 Organisations that partner with us on this initiative show their commitment to achieve equality in leadership, support the growth of the talent pipeline and foster positive economic growth for the nation.